mattallty/muguet/README.md

     # We enable the reverse-proxy so the app will be available on port 80 rather than 8081
     - "org.muguet.reverse-proxy.enabled=1"

-# site2 will be accessible on http://site2.docker as well as on http://back-office.docker
+# site2 will be accessible on http://site2.docker and on http://back-office.docker
 site2:
   build: ./build/docker/site2
   hostname: back-office